manifoldfinance/fold-bpt-stake/README.md

 # BPT Staked

-You can staked 80BAL-20WETH BPT or auraBAL to receive non-transferrable StakedBPT(ERC4626) shares and receive rewards on L2 accordingly.
+You can stake mevETH, mevETH-WETH BPT or auraBPT to receive non-transferrable StakedBPT(ERC4626) shares and receive rewards on L2 accordingly.

 ## Getting Started